-Community Development (non-CDBG funded) staff serve as staff to the City's local Economic Development Commission.
-CD staff also serve on the Board of Directors of the New Hampshire Community Development Finance Authority.
+Community Development staff consult and coordinate with other City department staff who serve as staff to the City's local Economic Development Commission.
+City staff also coordinate with the New Hampshire Community Development Finance Authority (NHCDFA).
 NHCDFA administers the statewide CDBG program and is a member of the three agency team that develops and implements the state's Consolidated Plan.
-In addition to this coordination, staff also work with the State Bureau of Homelessness and Housing Services, the NH Housing Finance Authority, and the State Lead Poising Prevention Program in the course of designing and implementing programs.
-The CD Department also acts as liaison to the Portsmouth Cultural Commission and the organization it established to carry out its work, Art-Speak, due to the critical role the arts play in the local economy.
-The City also has a liaison between it and several local organizations including the Greater Portsmouth Chamber of Commerce, Downtown Business Association, Rockingham County Economic Development Authority, and the Tenant's Association at Pease to name a few.
+In addition to this coordination, staff also work with the Rockingham Planning Commission, the State Bureau of Homelessness and Housing Services, the NH Housing Finance Authority, and the State Lead Poising Prevention Program in the course of designing and implementing programs.
+The CD Department also consults with liaisons to the Portsmouth Cultural Commission and the organization it established to carry out its work, Art-Speak, due to the critical role the arts play in the local economy.
+The City also has liaisons between it and several local organizations including the Portsmouth Historical Society, Greater Portsmouth Chamber of Commerce, Downtown Business Association, Rockingham County Economic Development Authority, and the Tenant's Association at Pease to name a few.